ppgia-unifor/resilience-bench/README.md

 ## Publications

+🌟 Aderaldo C. M., Costa T.M., Vasconcelos D.M., Mendonça N.C., Cámara J., Garlan D. (2024).
+[A declarative approach and benchmark tool for controlled evaluation of microservice resiliency patterns.](https://onlinelibrary.wiley.com/doi/full/10.1002/spe.3368) In Software Practice and Experience.
+2024; 1-23.

 Aderaldo, C. M., and Mendonça, N. C. (2023).
-[How The Retry Pattern Impacts Application Performance](https://doi.org/10.1145/3613372.3613409): A Controlled Experiment.
-In Proceedings of the XXXVII Brazilian Symposium on Software Engineering (SBES '23).
+[How The Retry Pattern Impacts Application Performance: A Controlled Experiment.](https://doi.org/10.1145/3613372.3613409) In Proceedings of the XXXVII Brazilian Symposium on Software Engineering (SBES '23).

 Costa, T. M., Vasconcelos, D. M., Aderaldo, C. M., and Mendonça, N. C. (2022).
 [Avaliação de Desempenho de Dois Padrões de Resiliência para Microsserviços: Retry e Circuit Breaker](publications/sbrc2022-final.pdf).
 In 40th Brazilian Symposium on Computer Networks and Distributed Systems (SBRC 2022).
 The experimental dataset used in this paper is available in the [/data/sbrc2022](data/sbrc2022/) folder.